Delivering on Our Mission to Help Students Succeed

 5Melanie Hanson, "Student Loan Debt Statistics," EducationData, July 25, 2021, visited August 17, 2021

-In addition to spotlighting learner outcomes and impact, this annual report reaffirms our vision of the future and recaps new business development and thought leadership activities.
+In addition to spotlighting learner outcomes and impact, this annual report recaps progress at our schools and our employer training model, key investments to support our learners, and our thought leadership and outreach activities.